-Our programs in Peru are continuing to develop every year and are based on the key challenges identified, in addition to UN SDG’s No 1.
+Our programmes in Peru are continuing to develop every year and are based on the key challenges identified, in addition to UN SDG’s No 1.
 No Poverty, No 3.
 Good Health and Wellbeing, No 4.
 Quality Education and No 10.
 Reduced Inequalities.

-Through our Education program we develop engaging and influential workshops that focus on English, various life-skills and STEM education.
+Through our Education programme we develop engaging and influential workshops that focus on English, various life-skills and STEM education.
 Since rural communities in the Sacred Valley face multiple levels of disadvantage and have limited economic opportunities, our focus is on improving English and literacy skills to inspire children to take pride in their education and continue their learning.
 These skills are essential for children to enter secondary school and then later on gain employment, breaking the poverty cycle.
 We work very closely with the local teachers in delivering these programs and education.

-On our healthcare program, we focus on providing health-based education and training sessions at local schools or in the community.
+On our healthcare programme, we focus on providing health-based education and training sessions at local schools or in the community.
 We focus on a variety of areas like researching health issues and completing needs-assessments, developing health education curriculum so we can improve issues like malnutrition, high rates of influenza and pneumonia and reducing dietary risks.
 We work very closely with our partners so they feel empowered to assist us in delivering this information effectively.